 Unfortunately, the TNG Blu-rays, after a promising start, simply didn’t sell as well as expected, and the expense of producing such an amazing restoration wasn’t as immediately profitable as first hoped.
 Neither the unprecedented restoration, nor our extensive special features, enticed enough of the fanbase to double, or even, in some cases, triple-dip — which is a shame, because I can honestly say the TNG Blu-rays, along with The Twilight Zone Blu-rays, remain the two greatest television releases of the home video era.

 After the wonderful recent Original Series feature releases and the Roddenberry Vault, with special features also produced by Roger Lay Jr. and the Okudas, I expect we won’t see such special features on future Trek releases, with perhaps Star Trek: Discovery being an exception.
 I know there was a shortlist of very capable special feature producers for the production, and any one of them could produce some amazing material.

 However, Executive Producer Ira Steven-Behr is producing his own Deep Space Nine documentary with the same team who produced Adam Nimoy’s For the Love of Spock, which I’m very much looking forward to.

 Finally, I’d like to encourage everyone who hasn’t already done so to pick up the TNG Complete Series Box set.
-Along with the series itself, there’s some amazing special features on the disc which will absolutely delight longtime fans.
+Along with the series itself, there are some amazing special features on the disc that will absolutely delight longtime fans.
 I spent three years of my life on the project and I’m just as proud of my work on the special features as anything else I’ve done in my career.

-As always, Live Long and Prosper… or, Love Long and Party… whichever your prefer!
+As always, Live Long and Prosper… or, Love Long and Party… whichever you prefer!